||Luberon Region, Provence, France

-We will rendez-vous at the Marseille Airport at 1pm and then transfer as a group to our hotel in Bonnieux, about an hour away.
-Occupying a narrow plateau on the northeast flank of the Petit Luberon, the hilltop village of Bonnieux offers the perfect jumping off point.
+We will rendezvous at the Marseille Airport at 1 pm and transfer as a group to our hotel in Bonnieux, about an hour away.
+Occupying a narrow plateau on the northeast flank of the Petit Luberon, the hilltop village of Bonnieux offers the perfect jumping off point for our journey.
 A 12th-century church crowns the village, narrow streets are lined with fine examples of 16th-, 17th- and 18th-century residences, and the remains of 13th-century ramparts that once walled the village are still visible.
 A climb up to the “Old Church” offers sublime views across the Calavon River valley.
 We’ll have time to explore the village and perhaps visit the Musée de la Boulangerie, the Bakery Museum, before our Welcome Dinner.

 Day 2: Bonnieux to Saignon

 Today we take a pastoral walk across a classic Luberon landscape.
 Our route will take us through forests and lavender fields, past cherry orchards and olive groves, and along the upper rim of the Gorge of Aigue Brun, ending in the tiny hilltop town of Saignon.

 Our hike today is a like a walk back through time.
 We will begin with a short van transfer to the base of the Aigue Brun Gorge.
 This tiny, secluded valley etched by the Aiguebrunn River has been traveled since prehistoric times.
 Romans settled this strategic plateau above the valley, which later became the site of the medieval Fort du Buoux, the ruins of which still remain.
 A cobble mule path, once a famous salt route connecting Marseille with city of Apt during the Middle Ages, still winds its way to the ancient hamlet of Sivergues.
 Meaning “six virgins,” it was supposedly founded by six nuns and monk.